- Community Development (CDBG)

 - In most cases, there is no limit on increases when a tenant moves out and a new tenant moves in.
 Once the new tenant moves in, future increases are limited by the Rent Law.

-Some units are exempt from the application of the Rent Adjustment Law.
-If a petition is filed challenging a rent increase, and the owner believes the unit is not covered, the owner may respond to the petition and prove the unit is exempt.
-An owner may also file a petition to Obtain a Certificate of Exemption.
+Some units are exempt from the jurisdiction of the Rent Adjustment Ordinance.
+If a Tenant Petition is filed challenging a rent increase, and the owner believes the unit is not covered by the Ordinance, the owner must respond to the petition to prove the unit is exempt.
+An owner also has the right to file a Landlord Petition to obtain a Certificate of Exemption.

 Rent Program Service Fee